1 Arithmetic and variables

 or over 6,000 liters of blood!
 You may quibble over the exact numbers (some hearts beat faster or slower, some hearts may be larger or smaller) but the impact of the calculation remains the same: it is an absurd conclusion.
 Galen’s theory would require the human being to consume and produce a quantity of fluid many times the volume of the human body (about 100 liters) in a day!
 This is a physical impossibility, so the only possible conclusion in that Galen’s model is wrong.

-This led Harvey to propose the model that we know today: that blood is not consumed by the tissues, but instead returns to the heart and is re-used again .
+This led Harvey to propose the model that we know today: that blood is not consumed by the tissues, but instead returns to the heart and is re-used again (Schultz 2002).
 This is why we call the heart and blood vessels part of the circulatory system of the body.
 This model was controversial at the time - some people proclaimed they would “rather be wrong with Galen, than right with Harvey” - but eventually became accepted as the standard model.
-What is remarkable is that Harvey’s argument, despite being grounded in empirical data, was strictly mathematical.
+What is remarkable is that Harvey’s argument, while grounded in empirical data, was strictly mathematical.
 He adopted the assumptions of Galen, made the calculations, and got a result which was inconsistent with reality.
 This is an excellent example of how mathematical modeling can be useful, because it can provide clear evidence against a wrong hypothesis.

 1.2 Parameters and variables in models